-All evaluations should be performed by an appropriately licensed medical professional with expertise in the area being assessed.
+All assessments should be performed by an appropriately licensed professional with expertise in the area being assessed.
 The evaluator's name, title, and professional credentials -- including license and certification information as well as area of specialization, employment, and the locality in which the professional evaluator practices -- must be included in the documentation.
-All reports must be typed on official letterhead, dated, and signed by the evaluator.
-The evaluator should not be a family member of the person being evaluated.
+All reports must be clearly and completely legible (preferably typed) on official letterhead, dated, and signed by the evaluator.
+The evaluator should not be a family member of the applicant, and the evaluation should contain a statement to this effect.
 The evaluation should list all tests that were administered and all external documents that were reviewed.
 Test results should be presented in sufficient detail to allow a comparably trained professional to review them.
-If an evaluation incorporates information and/or test data that was taken from a secondary source, this information should be clearly identified and presented separately from any new information or data that was obtained as part of the current evaluation.
+For individuals reporting a Deafness/Hard-of-Hearing disability, a recent audiogram should be provided.
+For individuals reporting a Blindness/Low-Vision disability, current visual acuity data must be provided.
+If an assessment incorporates information and/or test data that was taken from a secondary source, this information should be clearly identified and presented separately from any new information or data that was obtained as part of the current assessment.